Theoretical Archaeology Group: Theoretical Archaeology Group (TAG) Conferences

 The idea for TAG came out of a discussion at Southampton in the spring of 1977 between Andrew Fleming and Colin Renfrew.
 It was agreed that a new discussion group would be created for like-minded archaeology staff and students from the universities of Southampton and Sheffield.
 TAG began at the University of Southampton in December 1977, with the University of Sheffield hosting the following year.
 Both conferences were held as seminar-like gatherings and were considered progenitors of the events which followed.
-From December 1979, TAG became an annual conference open to all universities - the conference was a success.
+From December 1979, TAG became an annual conference open to all universities, researchers and professionals - the conference was a success.
 The conferences are now hosted annually by different archaeology university departments across the UK and Ireland.
 The number of sessions and speakers have progressively grown over the decades too, especially following the Euro-TAG conference at the University of Southampton in 1992.
 Regional conferences - such as Nordic TAG and TAG North America - have been organised in Europe and North America respectively since 1985.

+Conference Format and National Body

+Conference Format

 TAG is an example of a parallel session conference.
 The conference is known for being affordable, making it accessible to a wide range of participants, including students, early-career researchers and professionals.
 Past conferences have inspired some of the most innovative journal articles in archaeology, published in respected journals such as Archaeological Dialogues, Antiquity, and the Journal of Social Archaeology.
-The Antiquity Keynote, Wine Reception, Antiquity Quiz, TAG Party and the annual TAG National Committee meeting have become annual features of the conference.
+The keynote, wine reception, Antiquity Quiz, TAG Party and the annual TAG National Committee meeting have become annual features of the conference.